frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/program.md

 **A Program will have an educational curriculum defined by your institute to streamline the learning process and goals in each subject or course.**

-E.g., Economics Major would be a Program taught at an institution that will have various courses within.
+For example, Economics Major would be a Program taught at an institution that will have various courses within.

 ![Program](/docs/assets/img/education/education-program-workflow.png)

+An Economics major would look something like this:
 ![Program](/docs/assets/img/education/education-program-2.png)

-To create a Program go to :
+To access the Program list go to:

 > Home > Education > Masters > Program

 ## 1. Prerequisites

-To create a New Program, it is advised to create first:
+To create a New Program, it is advised to create the following first:

 1. Department
 2. Course